polterguy/polterguy.github.io/plugins/magic.lambda.mail/index.md

 ```

 Just like its SMTP counterpart, the entirety of the above **[server]** node is optional, and fetched
-from your configuration if ommitted.
+from your configuration if omitted.
 Below are the keys used to fetch configuration settings for your
 POP3 connection, if not explicitly given as part of invocation.

 * magic.pop3.host